OWASP/owasp-mastg/Document/0x02-Frontispiece.md

 Jeroen is the mobile security lead at NVISO where he is responsible for quality assurance on mobile security projects and for R&D on all things mobile.
 He worked as a Flash developer during high school and college, but switched to a career in cybersecurity once he graduated and now has more than 5 years of experience in mobile security.
 He loves sharing his knowledge with other people, as is demonstrated by his many talks & trainings at colleges, universities, clients and conferences.

+#### Maxim Gal

+Maxim has a Bachelor in Software Engineering and was working as an iOS Engineer since 2011.
+His working experience covers startup companies to the financial industry.
+In the last two years he shifted to the role of a Mobile Application Security Engineer and was contributing to both projects, the MSTG and MASVS.
+Maxim works currently at Sberbank and is always looking for the next challenge.

 ### Top Contributors

 Top contributors have consistently contributed quality content and have at least 500 additions logged in the GitHub repository.